S2A-IO/photo-cropper/README.md

   ```
 npm install git://github.com/S2A-IO/photo-cropper --save
   ```
-photo-cropper has the peerDependencies of fabric we have to install it.
+photo-cropper has the peerDependencies of cropperjs we have to install it.
 ```
-npm install fabric --save
+npm install cropperjs --save
 ```
 ## Usage Example
 Load the required image to crop and initialize it.